kylejameskirwan/kylejameskirwan-dot-com/_posts/2019-01-07-data_quality_tests_you_should_know.markdown

 This topic was inpsired by two observations I made while leading product on Uber's internal data quality platform:

-1. the lion's share of quality problems discovered by hand (usually triggering a fire for the discoverer) could have been caught with fairly simple and boring tests
+1. the lion's share of quality problems discovered by hand (usually triggering a fire for the discoverer) could be caught with simple and boring tests
-2. most teams blanked when we gave the data quality tool in a blank-slate state
+2. most teams blanked when they opened up the data quality tool for the first time

-Usually we found that a short consultation where we reviewed one of the teams table, identifying simple tests that they could write, would break the writer's block -- so I've compiled eight common test categories that anyone can use to get started covering their analytics data with test coverage.
+We often broke the write's block with a simple review of their table and basic tests that they could  -- so I've compiled some common test categories that anyone can use to get started covering their analytics data with test coverage.

-In future posts I plan cover some more complex tests, including between-table tests, and cross-datacenter comparisons.
+*In future posts I plan cover some more complex tests, including between-table tests, and cross-datacenter comparisons.*

 ---